 - reporting progress to parents

-- liaison and coordination of IPP/ISP activities with playschool, preschool, etc. staff
+- liaison and coordination of IPP/ISP activities with playschool, preschool and other staff

 - transition planning for following school year